-After spending three months running identical workloads across 47 VPS providers, I can tell you that the marketing noise in this space is deafening.
-Everyone claims "blazing fast SSD storage" and "99.9% uptime," but when you actually measure performance, the results tell a very different story.
+After three months hammering identical workloads across 47 VPS providers, I can confirm the hype is deafening.
+Everyone promises "blazing fast SSD storage" and "99.9% uptime".
+Measure it, and a different picture appears.

 How I Tested These VPS Providers

-I deployed identical test environments across all providers using a standardized $20-40/month VPS configuration (typically 4GB RAM, 2 vCPUs, 80GB storage).
+I deployed identical environments across all providers using a standardised $20-40/month VPS spec (typically 4GB RAM, 2 vCPUs, 80GB storage).
 Each server ran the same test suite for 30 days:

 - CPU performance: Geekbench 6 multi-core scores